altxxr0/EdCore/README.md

 - Subject listing with individual resource directories
 - Basic file management (view/download)
-- Lightweight and fast — no need for heavy frameworks
+- Lightweight and fast, no need for heavy frameworks
 - Designed to be deployed on free hosting platforms

 ## 🛠 Tech Stack